Mahekyadav/Anxiety-Guide/README.md

-This website helps people deal with anxiety
+This website helps people deal with anxiety.
+It showcases steps to release stress